torvista/Zen_Cart-Category_Tab_Dropdowns/README.md

-# Zen Cart - Category Tab Dropdowns
+# Zen Cart - Category Tab Simple Dropdown Menu

 Add subcategory dropdowns (one level or products) to the top category links of the Category Tab module.
 See the readme.